Medium-term prospects for EU agricultural markets and income 2014-2024

 - Background information on the baseline construction process and uncertainty analysis (JRC-IPTS)

-- Partial stochastic methodology of the European Commission's updated and augmented AGLINK-COSIMO model (JRC_IPTS)
+- Partial stochastic analysis with the European Commission's version of the AGLINK-COSIMO model (JRC_IPTS)

-The modelling approach has also been improved by increasing the number of market and modelling experts involved and by relying on agro-economic models that represent the state of the art.
-The validation procedure has been extended to an external review of the baseline and uncertainty scenarios in a workshop held every October in Brussels, gathering high-level policy makers, modelling and market experts from the EU, the United States and international organisations such as the Organisation for Economic Co-operation and Development, the United Nation’s Food and Agriculture Organisation and the World Bank.
+As part of the validation process, an external review of the baseline and the uncertainty scenarios was conducted at an Outlook Workshop in Brussels on 21 22 October 2014.
+Valuable input was collected from high-level policy makers, modelling and market experts from EU and non EU countries, private companies and other stakeholders, and international organisations such as the Organisation for Economic Cooperation and Development, the United Nation’s Food and Agriculture Organisation and the World Bank.

-Since 2010 the publication involves joint efforts by the Directorate-General for Agriculture and Rural Development and the Joint Research Centre – Institute for Perspective Technological Studies (IPTS).
-While the authorship and responsibility for the contents of the publication rest with the Agriculture Directorate-General, acknowledgement is due for the staff at the IPTS working on the organisation of the October workshop, the modelling background and baseline projections, as well as the uncertainty scenarios in the second part of the publication.
+This European Commission publication is a joint effort between the Directorate General for Agriculture and Rural Development and the Joint Research Centre's Institute for Prospective Technological Studies (JRC-IPTS).
+While the authorship for the contents of the publication rest with the Agriculture Directorate-General, acknowledgement is due for the staff at the IPTS working on the organisation of the October workshop, the modelling background and baseline projections, as well as the uncertainty scenarios.